stuerp/foo_vis_spectrum_analyzer/docs/README.md

 `Use spectrum bar metrics`

-#### Peak Meter group
+#### Peak / RMS group

-The peak meter will display the instant peak and RMS over time level of the playing track.
+The Peak / RMS will display the instant peak and RMS over time level of the playing track.

 > [!Tip]
 > A bar will be shown for each of the channels in the playing track but only when it is also selected in the Channels list on the Graphs page.
 F.e. a 7.1 track with only the Front Left and Front Right channel selected will only show 2 bars.
 A mono track without the Front Center channel selected will show no bar.